FraunhoferIOSB/FROST-Server/docs/settings/plugins.md

 * **plugins.projects.enable:**
   Toggle indicating the Projects plugin should be enabled.
 Default: `false`.
 * **plugins.projects.enableDefaultRules:**
   Toggle indicating the default fine-grained access control rules should be activated.
+Default: `true`.
+* **plugins.projects.updateFeatureWithLocation:** Since 2.5.4
+  Toggle indicating that generated FeaturesOfInterest should be updated when the restricted flag, or the Projects of a Location are updated.
+Default: `false`.

 #### Settings for the UserRoleDecoder class `UserRoleDecoderDflt`